 Contentment vs complacency/purpose of life

 Scientists and researchers, in scores of studies, have long proven beyond any doubt that practice alone makes champions in any field.
-Whether it’s music, chess, meditation, writing, painting, programming, anything, if you put in an effort of 10,000 hours, you will become an expert in that field.
-Or, in other words, if you invest three hours on a daily basis for ten years, you will reach the pinnacle of that skill.
+Whether it’s music, chess, meditation, writing, painting, programming, or anything, if you put in an effort of 10,000 hours, you will become an expert in that field.
+Or in other words, if you invest three hours on a daily basis for ten years, you will reach the pinnacle of that skill.

 The clock is ticking and probably twenty, thirty, forty, fifty or more years of your life have already gone.
 Maybe you are satisfied with how life’s turned out or maybe you wanted to do or be something else.
 Well, it’s never too late to start.
 Let me ask you the most important question I alluded to earlier in the post.
 On what will you devote the next ten years of your life?
 Where are you going to invest the next 10,000 hours?
 Read more here.

 What if I told you that there is indeed a way to bring meaning and joy to life?
 Yes.
 It is called Ikigai.